 Beach light is three distinct phenomena that interact with color in ways indoor venues never produce.

-According to color theory research from the Munsell Color Science Laboratory, outdoor light conditions dramatically alter perceived hue, saturation, and value: effects that are amplified at beach venues by reflective surfaces and high UV index.
+Color perception shifts dramatically outdoors, as color theory research from the Munsell Color Science Laboratory confirms, with hue, saturation, and value all affected by ambient light conditions — effects that are amplified at beach venues by reflective surfaces and high UV index.

 Shade is a different color temperature altogether.
 The covered area near your reception tent or a shaded grove reads with a blue-green cast.
 Bright white goes gray.
 Soft pink goes gray-purple.
 Warm tones and deep saturated colors hold up best when the light source isn’t direct sun.